home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Supported devices

-This integration supports Plugwise devices connected to a network connected hub called a **Smile**.
-You can connect to the Smile using your browser, their Plugwise App or this Home Assistant integration.
-There are 5 types of Smiles:
+This integration supports one or more of the Plugwise Gateways available on your network.
+You can connect to these gateways  using your browser, the Plugwise App, or this Home Assistant integration.
+There are 5 types of gateways:

 - Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#devices-overview) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).